 - Indirect manager contribution: Indirect managers will always be able to read the performance reviews of their reporting line.
 You can allow them to contribute to reviews by enabling this option.

 - Finished writing indicator: Enable this option to allow indirect managers and HR Admins to review manager assessments before they are shared.
-A manager will be able to mark an assessment as done, automatically triggering an email to the report’s indirect manager and HR Admins to let them know.
+A manager will be able to mark an assessment as done, but not yet shared.

 - Sharing Assessments: It’s also possible to set up a cycle so that a manager or reviewee can only see the other’s assessment after both employees have shared.
 If you want each person to write his or her assessment before reading what the other wrote, choose from the options which work best for your team.